redox-os/rfcs/text/0011-dynamic-drivers.md

 [motivation]: #motivation

 Some drivers do not need to run until a particular device is attached.
-Since the service monitor can control and monitor services, programs needing a particular service could get to one that isn't running through the service monitor.
+Since the service-monitor can control and monitor services, programs needing a particular service could get to one that isn't running through the service-monitor.
 - This RFC is intended to document discussion on functionality that will be implemented after RSoC2025.

 # Detailed design